Information relevant to ALL Learners, Parents and Carers

 Do I need to wear a face mask to come on to a College site?

 On returning to the College we are asking all students and staff to wear face masks.
+This will apply both inside and outside our buildings.

 We appreciate that the wearing of face masks does not completely prevent catching Covid-19 but we do know it helps stop the spread of the virus by people who may unknowingly have Covid-19.